-On Taiwan’s way to democracy, people suffered, resisted and triumphed, but many of their stories were ignored, or even forgotten.
-The National Human Rights Museum in Taiwan was established to ensure those stories are heard, remembered and circulated.
-The two main locations are Green Island Park and Jingmei Park.
-Green Island Park was a prison island and Jingmei Park was a site of military trials where political prisoners detained, prosecuted, tried and imprisoned during White Terror Times.
+On Taiwan’s path to democracy, many people suffered, resisted, and triumphed.
+The National Human Rights Museum in Taiwan was established to ensure those stories – so often ignored or forgotten – are heard, remembered, and circulated.
+The two main locations are Green Island Park, a prison island, and Jingmei Park, a site of military trials where political prisoners were detained, prosecuted, tried, and imprisoned.

-The museum itself shares interviews with victims and their families, personal oral histories and locates sites of injustice all over Taiwan.
-They hold exhibitions of contemporary arts for visitors to recognize the locations even though some of the sites have no trace of their history at all.
-Aside from White-Terror-related human rights, the museum also holds educational events regarding various human rights issues, including lectures, seminars, workshops and film festivals.
+The museum itself shares interviews with victims and their families, personal oral histories, and locates sites of injustice all over Taiwan.
+The site also holds educational events regarding various human rights issues including lectures, seminars, workshops, and film festivals.